 Be on the look for pest and disease:

 Maize has lots of pest and disease.
 They are always waiting for your maize seeds to start growing before they feed on them.
-The yield you get as a farmer will be influenced by your knowledge on pest and disease and how fast you were able to find solution when such symptoms shows on your maize farm.
+The no of tonnes harvested by farmers is influenced by knowledge on farm management.
 You can mitigate against this by using pesticides, insecticides and other control methods in the right proportion.

 Harvesting your maize

 Harvesting of maize is majorly determined by your target market.
-A farmer who is supplying industries or animal feeds companies will need to further dry the maize on the field or using machine while a farmer targeting final consumer will only need to sell it wet.
-In Africa, many farmers harvest an average of 2-4 tonnes per hectare while their counterparts in Europe, Asia and America harvest 10 tonnes and above per hectare.
-The yield per hectare is mainly determined by these:
+A farmer who is supplying industries or animal feeds companies will need to further dry the maize.
+In Africa, many farmers harvest an average of 2-4 tonnes per hectare.
+This is low compared to number of tonnes harvested by farmers in Asia, Europe and America.

 - Variety of maize